 Here's what we made to take to Easter breakfast at church last year:

-Here's another post for Easter fun -- a little late, but maybe some of you with kiddos would still like to try this project.
+Here's an idea for Easter fun with kids and grandkids.
 Two of my granddaughters and I tried our hand at dyeing eggs with natural materials.

 Here are the results:

 From red beets (these came out light pinkish brown -- actually sort of the color of brown eggs):

 The yellow ones in the photo below are from spinach!

 Aren't they pretty?
 We had so much fun with this project -- took the eggs to church for decoration at Easter breakfast and asked people to guess which color came from which material.